LeHuman/P2P-File-Sharing/docs/Test.md

 **Isaias Rivera**
 **A20442116**

-# P2P File Sharing - Tests
+# P2P File Sharing - Super-peers - Tests

-A special binary was used which does not include the interactive terminal and helps automates some of the testing.
+A special binary was used which does not include the interactive terminal and helps automate some of the testing.
 This *test peer* does the following.

 - Files are randomly generated from a pool of set strings, meaning, peers will often generate similar files.